Iraq gears up for late-year push to retake Mosul from Islamic State

 Nonetheless, the U.S. military has said Iraq is on track to retake Mosul later this year.
 Over the past two weeks, convoys of sophisticated engineering vehicles have been seen approaching Qayyara airbase, which Islamic State wrecked before withdrawing in July.

-Repairing it to help supply the 20,000-30,000 Iraqi troops expected to be used in the campaign could take another two months.
-Until then, forces which have been trained by the U.S.-led coalition are amassing further afield.
+Repairing it to help supply the 20,000 to 30,000 Iraqi troops expected to be used in the campaign could take another two months.
+Until then, forces trained by the U.S.-led coalition are amassing further afield.

 Mosul fell to Islamic State in June 2014 when Iraqi security forces, riddled with corruption and sectarianism despite billions of dollars in U.S. aid, dropped their weapons and fled from the insurgents.